ozanichkovsky/mongodb-sql-syntax-cli/README.md

 ### CI ###

 Code is being tested automatically in both PHP 5.6 and PHP 7.0 using GitLab CI.
-Check [Pipelines](https://git.zophiatech.com/ozanichkovsky/mongodb-sql-syntax-cli/pipelines) to see builds

 Some builds are faild there because it was the first time because of some problems with configuration.